 This is an experimental film, which is part II of my research on liminality through, both, theory and practice.
-The film is inspired by participants' data; and it is continuation of the project 'The Liminal Space'.
-The focus of the film is the oscillating sense of belonging that the participants share, which is triggered by the 'movement' from one place to another and from one language/s to another.
+The film is made of participants' data.
+It is continuation of the project 'The Liminal Space'.
+The focus of the film is the oscillating sense of belonging that the participants share, which is triggered by the 'movement' from one place to another and from one language to another.
 As a result one cannot define where they belong to.

 As a researcher and an artist I am intrigued in the capacity of art to give shape and tangibility to our inner worlds and to what cannot be simply articulated by words.
 I often seek inspiration in surrealism and adopt surrealist techniques as a means of liberating our inner-experiences without fear of the outcome.

 Re-analysis of archived participants' data, self-reflection during film making process & film test screening followed with participants Q&A discussion.